SenorPez/project-cars-replay-enhancer/README.md

 # project-cars-replay-enhancer
 Project CARS Replay Enhancer: Combines telemetry data with replay video to improve Project CARS replays.

-Current release: 0.2
+Current release: 0.2.1
 Current edge state: Rough
 Current mood: Nervous

-The Project CARS Replay Enhancer (I'd call it PCRE, [but that's taken](http://www.pcre.org/ "PCRE")) is designed to augment Project CARS replays by combined captured telemetry data with replay video.
+The Project CARS Replay Enhancer (I'd call it PCRE, [but that's taken](http://www.pcre.org/ "PCRE")) is designed to augment Project CARS replays by combining captured telemetry data with replay video.
 The current state of the project is quite rough, so a bit of programming and troubleshooting knowledge is required.

 The scripts are currently not fast enough for live broadcasting.